Cross-Cutting Courses

 Both parts of the cross-cutting courses (Part I: February-June; Part II: September-January) will be concluded with a final assessment that implies the development of two papers (for each Part): 1) a “major paper” that entails in-depth scientific research carried out with critical and distinctive methodology; 2) a “minor paper” that entails an analytical, reconstructive and systematic approach.
 The major and minor papers must be developed in different research domains.

-A further and separate assessment will be carried out for the transdisciplinary course “Introduction to Research”.
+A further and separate assessment will be carried out for the interdisciplinary courses “Introduction to Research” and "Research Methods"

 Compliance with the attendance requirements as well as a positive assessment of the above-mentioned examinations is necessary for admission to the following years of the PhD Programme (see Requirements for Admission to the following years: https://drive.google.com/file/d/1o3eqkczh5TBoO9Go4N3HJ2cYBLTSkR1y/view).